Earth Chapter 2.2

 Talitha woke with a start.
 It was morning.
 She spoke nothing of her dream.
 But she eyed the woman resting paces away, her brother to the breast and suckling well.
 Everything about her was both terrible and magnificent.
 She said nothing, but rose to her chores and sought her best to please the new mistress of the home.

 To the surprise of the populace of Elusa, perhaps even to their chagrin, pleasant times soon descended upon the little house at their edge.
 The first time the woman with the icy eyes walked into the Philmon's forge to purchase an iron hoe for the field behind the home, he played gruff and indomitable as he always did.
-Busy to his task, tired as the day, he intended to let this odd newcomer know how how the town ran its business.
+Busy to his task, tired as the day, he intended to let this odd newcomer know how the town ran its business.

 So she came to be known, the Mistress who took in the virgin daughters of Anirea, who raised the late whore’s son as her own.
 Her silver was good, though never marked by seals as it should be.
 Yet it always bought more than was expected both of the stock sold to her, as well as of all things later purchased with it from traders and merchants.
 Soon, her business was not feared but coveted.
 Prosperity itself descended on the hamlet tenfold.
-The fields were more fertile, game was more fine, and in a few years no one questioned if it had ever been other than it was.
+The fields were more fertile, game was more fine, and in a few years no one questioned if it had ever been otherwise.
 Mourning had come to the little town under the shadow of the Forgotten, but with it had come the even more unexpected.

 To be continued…